Apply to the Anesthesiologist Assistant Program

 While all admission requirements for the Anesthesiologist Assistant program must be completed prior to matriculation, coursework and/or standardized testing can be outstanding at the time of application.
 Survey courses do not fulfill course requirements.
 AP credit is accepted for pre-requisite coursework.

 Applicants who are accepted to the program are required to complete a criminal background check and drug screen release form.
 A prior felony conviction might restrict an individual’s ability to obtain professional licensure or employment.
 Acceptance into the IU School of Medicine Anesthesiologist Assistant program and completion of program requirements does not imply or guarantee that a student will be able to obtain such licensure or employment.

-Applicants interested in Fall 2018 admission must complete an application through the Centralized Application Service for Anesthesiologist Assistants (CASAA) by February 1, 2018.
+Applicants interested in Fall 2019 admission must complete an application through the Centralized Application Service for Anesthesiologist Assistants (CASAA).
+The application cycle opens on July 1, 2018, and closes on February 28, 2019.
 All application materials and supporting documentation must be submitted through the CASAA application system.
 Documents submitted directly to the program cannot be accepted.

 Official transcripts from all undergraduate and graduate institutions should be sent to CASAA.
 The GRE program-specific code is 2123.
 Educational Testing Services (ETS) will transmit official GRE scores electronically to CASAA.
 MCAT must be directly sent to CASAA from AAMC.

 Application materials must be verified by CASAA in order for the IU School of Medicine Anesthesiologist Assistant admissions committee to review the materials.
 Applicants will receive an email confirmation when the application has been verified by CASAA.
 Personal interviews are offered to the most qualified applicants to assess interpersonal and communication skills, professionalism, and leadership.
 Interviews are required for admission consideration.
 Applicants can check the status of an application through CASAA.